Last updated on February 10th, 2021

 Like crostini or other things on toast, what you can top your tartines with is completely up to you.
 Any combination of things already in your fridge and pantry will probably work.

-But I’m choosing a cosmopolitan pairing of pears and bacon with Fontal cheese, along with dates and arugula for freshness.
+But I’m choosing a cosmopolitan pairing of pears and bacon with Fontina cheese, along with dates and arugula for freshness.

-If you don’t have Fontal, any meltable cheese like Fontina or even Monterey Jack will do.
+If you don’t have Fontina, any meltable cheese like Monterey Jack or Gouda will do.

 Ingredients

-- 1 heaping handful of dates, pitted and sliced into1/4-inch pieces
+• 8 dates, pitted and sliced into 1/4-inch pieces

 Instructions

-- Transfer the bacon to a paper towel-lined plate to absorb excess grease, and crumble into 1/2-inch pieces when the bacon is cool enough to handle.
+6. Transfer the bacon to a paper towel-lined plate to absorb excess grease, and tear in half when the bacon is cool enough to handle.

-- To assemble each slice, top with a little arugula, then a pear slice, a bit of bacon, a piece of date, and sprinkle the Fontal cheese on top.
+7. To assemble each slice, top with a little arugula, then a pear slice, a bit of bacon, a few pieces of date, and sprinkle the cheese on top.

 Nutrition Information: